and0125/javascript/JavaScript Essentials Notes pt 1.md

 There are two data categories of data types, primative and complex.
 There are seven primative data types:

 - String: used to store text values.
 Declared similarly to python, except you can use backticks to make strings that can reference variables -- `let's learn ${language}`.
 Strings also use the backslash to escape special characters to get their text representation.
 - Number: used to represent numbers, real and integer.
 These are a 64-bit floating point number.
 This data type can also hold hexadecimal numeric values, decimal values, and binary numbers.
 - BigInt: has a limit between 2^53 -1 and -(2^53 -1).
 You cannot perform operations between a number and a bigInt value; only operations between BigInts and between Numbers are possible.
+BigInts are specified by ending the value in the declaration statement with an `n`.
 - Boolean: holds two values true or false.
 - Symbol: used when its important to represent data as variables that are different, even if they hold the exact same value.
 This is like for records in a database.
 Even if two records are the same, that doesn't necessarily mean that they should be seen as the exact same value.
 These symbols can be handy as properties of objects.
 - undefined: this is a data type for a variable that has not be assigned a value, do this by defining a variable with a name but without a value `let x`.
 You could also purposefully assign this variable the undefined value, but that's a bad practice to do, especially when you are trying to check the value of a variable to see if its the same as the value of another variable. if you assign something as undefined, and the other value is undefined, the program will show these values as equal, and not as both undefined.
 This is because an automatically undefined variable, and a manually undefined variable are seen as the same value.
 - null: This is a special value for saying that a variable is empty or has an unknown value, which solves the equality problem from assigning a variable as undefined.
 Use `let x = null;` instead.
 An undefined variable is not considered the same as a null variable.

 ### Modifying and Analyzing Data Types